tentingkville/kvilleNation/README.md

       * If empty, create collection "users".
 If collections exist, click "users"
       * Click "Add Data" --> "Insert Document"
       * Add yourself as an admin user in JSON format (example: {"name": "Your Name", "netid": "abc123", "role": "admin"})
+    * To use seed document(optional)
+      * This will **wipe the current local database**, so don't do this on dev or prod!!!
+      * in the terminal, type `docker-compose exec express bash`
+      * once in the bash shell, type `node seed_db.js`
+      * It will ask for your name, netid and number of fake employees
+      * This seed file will generate some schedules and shifts for you

   * Restart Docker
     * Close out of Compass